MoralisWeb3/docs/docs/01-web3-data-api/self-hosting-moralis-server/initial-setup.md

 See this [complete guide](https://redis.io/docs/getting-started) on how to setup Redis locally.
 If you're on Windows we recommend following this [amazing YouTube tutorial](https://www.youtube.com/watch?v=_nFwPTHOMIY).

-After running Redis locally, set `REDIS_CONNECTION_STRING` to its URL, which probably is:
+After running Redis locally, set `REDIS_CONNECTION_STRING` to its URL, which will probably be:

 ```shell
 'redis://127.0.0.1:6379'